organicmaps/organicmaps/docs/INSTALL.md

 ## Desktop

-You would need Boost and Qt 5.
+You would need Clang, Boost and Qt 5.
 With that, just run `omim/tools/unix/build_omim.sh`.
 It will build both debug and release versions to `omim/../omim-build-<target>`, as well as OSRM backend for generating maps.
 Command-line switches are: